Dodger infield of Garvey, Lopes, Cey and Russell

-From 1973 to 1981, the starting infield of the Los Angeles Dodgers consisted of four players: Steve Garvey at first base, Davey Lopes at second, Ron Cey at third, and Bill Russell at shortstop.
-Beginning on June 13, 1973, against the Philadelphia Phillies, and lasting until Game 6 of the 1981 World Series (a period of eight and a half years), the quartet set a Major League Baseball record for the same four players designated as starters for those positions.
+From 1973 to 1981, the Los Angeles Dodgers played a majority of their games with a starting infield consisting of four players: Steve Garvey at first base, Davey Lopes at second, Ron Cey at third, and Bill Russell at shortstop.
+Beginning on June 23, 1973, and lasting until Game 6 of the 1981 World Series, the quartet set a record in Major League Baseball for the length of time the same four players were designated as starters at those positions—eight-and-a-half years.